 Aguano tasked with taking Arizona State in a new direction

-TEMPE, Ariz.
-(AP) Arizona State ended the Herm Edwards experiment a day after an ugly home loss.
+TEMPE, Ariz. – Arizona State ended the Herm Edwards experiment a day after an ugly home loss.

 The Sun Devils are hoping the change will help them straighten out a season that still has nine games left.